Vrapčići, Mostar

-Vrapčići are a suburban neighborhood in the City of Mostar, Bosnia and Herzegovina.
-They are part of the Northern metropolitan area.
+Vrapčići is a suburban neighborhood in the City of Mostar, Bosnia and Herzegovina.
+It is part of the Northern metropolitan area.

-According to the 2013 census, the population was 3,266.
+According to the 2013 census, the population of Vrapčići was 3,266.
 The M-17 road goes right through Vrapčići and connects it with other northern suburbs and the city neighborhood of Zalik.
 The river Neretva forms the border to Raštani in the west, whereas it borders to Kuti, Livač and the Podveležje village of Dobrč to the east.

 This part of the city is home of the FK Velež Mostar soccer club.
 Besides its Rođeni stadium, other important landmarks are the White Mosque and the Sutina cemetery.
-The suburb is also famous for its weekend-market, which attracts vendors and buyers from all over Bosnia, and even other countries in the region.
+The suburb is also famous for its weekend-market, which attracts vendors and buyers from all over Bosnia and even other countries in the region.

 Geography

 Just as most of the other northern part of the greater Mostar area, Vrapčići are located in the Bijelo polje (eng. for White Field).
 The Bijelo polje is one of the three valleys (the Bijelo polje, the Mostar valley and the Bišće polje in the south) which make up the territory of the city of Mostar and its surroundings.
 Flat and fertile land dominates in Vrapčići, due to its proximity to the Neretva river.

 The Neretva forms the western border of the settlement.
 In this very part of its course, the Neretva's width is significantly enlarged, forming the Mostarsko jezero (eng.
 Mostar sea).
 The sea is an accumulation that was formed during the building of the Mostar hydroelectric power plant in the 1980s.

 On the western bank of the river, the suburb of Raštani is located.
-Futrther, Vrapčići border to Potoci in the north, the city neighborhood of Zalik in the south, to Kuti and Livač in the northeast, whereas the Podveležje village of Dobrč is located eastern.
+Further, Vrapčići border Potoci in the north, the city neighborhood of Zalik in the south, to Kuti and Livač in the northeast, whereas the Podveležje village of Dobrč is located east.